niciBume/Cat_Prey_Analyzer/README.md

 - New addition: optional command line attribute `-b` or `--backend`, which can be either 'surepy' or 'ha'.

 You can now specify a preferred backend for un/locking the catflap, so if you configured both in .source_env, you can select the one you want to use.
-If the chosen backend doesn’t work, there’s no fall-back to the other one.
+If the so chosen backend doesn’t work, there’s no fall-back to the other one.
 An error will be shown instead.

 Here's a full help menu of the main script cascade.py: